-Riverside County has the highest level of solar insolation (exposure to the sun's rays) available anywhere in the U.S., and San Bernardino County insolation is very high, only slightly less.
-Vast tracts of land suitable for utility-scale solar projects are available in both counties.
+Riverside and San Bernardino Counties have among the highest levels of solar insolation (exposure to the sun's rays) available anywhere in the U.S. Vast tracts of land suitable for utility-scale solar projects are available in both counties.
 Full utilization of these assets, observing environmental and residential concerns, could supply growing populations with clean power for industrial/commercial and private use, stimulating growth of a whole new landscape of green businesses.